 Vocational Training: Young males who deal with mental illness often struggle with preparing for careers.
 We help them discover where their interests lie and how to go about training for jobs that excite them.

-When you look for Arizona based adolescent inpatient mental health facilities, you want to know what they offer and how they can help your son.
+When you look for Arizona based adolescent inpatient mental health facilities and inpatient treatment services, you want to know what they offer, specifically and how they can help your son, and that they can create an individualized treatment plan (rather than a one-size-fits-all approach).
 If you are in the Phoenix area, our program can provide quick access to starting the healing process.
 It also may provide comfort for the family to have their loved one close by while he works on getting better.

 Prepare a list of questions you have so you can become fully informed.
 Then, contact a facility that interests you so you can get answers.
 They should be able to help you understand what they offer and how it will help your child.
 Along with that, you can get information about if the treatment facility accepts your insurance plan.